robinboncoeur/Art/docs/writing/2DE-1stEd.md

 *Mum*.

-I slowly sat back with a wince—the left cheek was aching from having to do the work of two—then carefully moved to the centre of the seat, still feeling Brittany's eyes on me.
+I slowly sat back with a wince — the left cheek was aching from having to do the work of two — then carefully moved to the centre of the seat, still feeling Brittany's eyes on me.

 "A bit sore, hey?
 Look, you can have something now.
 I saved you some water."